Looking for the best grammar checker to use in 2020?

 If you’re worried about being plagiarised, it’s highly unlikely that anything you paste into a grammar checker will be used elsewhere.

-Which are some good punctuation checker apps?
+Which are some good grammar and punctuation checker apps?

 Grammarly, Ginger or Hemingway Editor are all good.

 I use Grammarly and Hemingway Editor regularly.
 I write non-fiction, and these serve my needs as they are affordable, accurate, and fast.

 Ginger is also useful for non-fiction and non-English writers.

 Fiction writers should also consider ProWritingAid.

 Yes!
 This writing tutor does the job if you’re on a budget.
 That said, I always recommend printing out longer pieces of writing (more than 1,000 words) and hiring a proofreader for books.

 What’s the best free grammar checker on the internet?

 Consider SpellCheckPlus as a writing tutor for checking writing on the go.
 If you’re a blogger or use WordPress, install the Jetpack plugin and turn on After the Deadline.